Convair B-58 Hustler: Selection

-The B-58 program, unlike those for preceding military aircraft, is now recognised as the first weapon system contract.
+The B-58 program, unlike those for prior military aircraft, was the first weapon-system contract.
 Under this arrangement, Convair acted as the prime contractor responsible for all program elements, not just the aircraft.
 Convair was required to devise or subcontract everything associated with the aircraft's operation, from the engines to training manuals, spare components, and software, in excess of one million items.
-Early on, the contract was modified to build a pair of XB-58 prototypes, 11 YB-58A pre-production aircraft, and 31 mission pods including a free-fall bomb pod, a rocket-propelled controllable bomb pod, a reconnaissance pod, and an electronic reconnaissance pod.
+Early on, the contract was modified to build a pair of XB-58 prototypes, 11 YB-58A preproduction aircraft, and 31 mission pods including a free-fall bomb pod, a rocket-propelled controllable bomb pod, a reconnaissance pod, and an electronic reconnaissance pod.

 Into flight

 The first prototype, serial number 55-660, was rolled out on 31 August 1956.
-The program was performed under high security: prior to the roll out, no unauthorized individual had knowledge of its shape or basic configuration.
+The program was performed under high security; prior to the roll out, no unauthorized individual had knowledge of its shape or basic configuration.
 On 11 November 1956, the maiden flight occurred.
 The prototype exceeded Mach 1 for the first time on 30 December of that year.
-The difficult and protracted flight test program involving 30 aircraft continued until April 1959.
-A total of 116 B-58s were produced: 30 trial aircraft and 86 production B-58A models.
+The difficult and protracted flight-test program involving 30 aircraft continued until April 1959.
+In total, 116 B-58s were produced - 30 trial aircraft and 86 production B-58A models.
 Most of the trial aircraft were later upgraded to operational standards.
 Eight were equipped as TB-58A training aircraft.

-Convair sought further development of the B-58, proposing variants and derivatives for both military and civil applications.
-Most would never go beyond the drawing board, having been ordered prior to the decision to terminate multiple contracts.
+Convair sought further development of the B-58, proposing variants and derivatives for both military and civilian applications.
+Most never went beyond the drawing board, having been ordered prior to the decision to terminate multiple contracts.
 The B-58B, B-58C, B-58D, and B-58E variants were all terminated prior to completion of any production aircraft.
-During the late 1960s, some refinements to the existing fleet were developed and introduced, such as slender bomb racks (known as Multiple Weapons Capability) and additional pods.
+During the late 1960s, some refinements to the existing fleet were developed and introduced, such as slender bomb racks (known as "multiple weapons capability") and additional pods.
 The final B-58 was delivered in October 1962.